georgebarnick/vb-chat-spam/README.md

 vb-chat-spam
 =============

-A lightweight chat spamming bot written in Visual Basic
+A lightweight chat spamming program written in Visual Basic